 Usually mangaka have to discuss the content of the story and the characters of a new manga series with editors before mangaka start drawing pictures.

 In general the manga editors in major publishing companies place care about how much the stories and characters of manga would charm their readers.

 Each of the editors seems to have some kind of policy to make the stories and characters more attractive from their experiences as editors.
 Usually editors themselves do not create stories and characters since they are not creators.
 What they mainly do is to give manga artists some advice from the readers’ or editor's point of view.

-If the editors think the stories and the characters are not attractive enough for the readership, they reject them repeatedly until they are sufficiently improved.
+If the editors think the stories and the characters are not attractive enough for the readership, they decline them repeatedly until they are sufficiently improved.
 So mangaka should do their very best to achieve it.
-Their advice is usually based on their policies, and some of their advice can be very precise and useful to create successful manga, while others ruin the works, though.
+Their advice is usually based on their policies, and some of their advice can be very precise and useful to create successful manga, while others could ruin the works, though.

 (As long as they are human being, everything cannot be perfect.
 Things are the same as mangaka.)